cjdaly/cascadia/setup/NUC/README.md

 ### writing Ubuntu 16.04 image

+Download the ISO image for the server install.
+Latest tested image is the [16.04.4 LTS](http://releases.ubuntu.com/16.04/ubuntu-16.04.4-server-amd64.iso).

 Use a rPi, Rock64, or similar (Linux system with USB) to write Ubuntu ISO image to a USB drive.

 * Do `ls /dev`, and then connect USB drive to rPi and: